stevearc/flywheel/doc/topics/crud.rst

 Delete
 ------
 Deletes an item.
-You may pass in ``delete(atomic=True)``, which will only delete the item if none of the values have changed since it was read.
+You may pass in ``delete(raise_on_conflict=True)``, which will only delete the item if none of the values have changed since it was read.

 .. code-block:: python